mocatex/mocatex-wiki/docs/python/libraries/pytorch.md

 - `lr`: Learning rate. -> Always required.
 - `betas`: Coefficients used for computing running averages of gradient and its square.
+    > How much the past gradients influence the current update.
 - `eps`: A small constant for numerical stability.
 - `weight_decay`: L2 regularization term to prevent overfitting.